teambit/docs/docs/guidelines-vue.md

 Bit is a generic platform that can use any type of Javascript (and its flavors) code that encapsulate specific functionality.
 This section adds vue specific best practices on top of [Bit's general Best Practices](/docs/best-practices.html).

-vue sharing was tested on vue 2 and vue-cli 3.
+Vue playground was tested on vue 2 and vue-cli 3.
 Bit should be compliant with prior versions.

 ## Vue Compiler